upkarlidder/ibm-cloud-education-summit/containers/README.md

 The sample application is a status page application that lets you record system status.

-## Deploying Your First App
+# Deploying Your First App
+This is our first application with Kubernetes.

-Step 1: Clone Repo
+## Step 1: Clone Repo

 `git clone https://gitlab.com/ibm/kube101`